 We made this app in under 30 minutes by defining a simple spreadsheet that would capture the important columns for the app.
 Each row in the spreadsheet is a different organization and the app only uses a single tab.
 Here are some tips for building an app like this one: 1.
-You can make a multiple choice question with buttons or drop-down menus by going to Advanced Editor > Data > Column Structure and then identifying the column where you want multiple selections; change the type of the column to ENUM (single choice) or ENUMLIST (multiple choice) to build the drop-down list.
+You can make a multiple choice question with buttons or drop-down menus by going to Advanced Editor > Data > Column Structure and then identifying the column where you want multiple selections.
+Change the type of this column to ENUM (single choice) or ENUMLIST (multiple choice) to build the drop-down list.
 Click on the edit button to add the values in the enumeration.
 AppSheet will show up to 4 elements as buttons instead of a drop-down if they fit in the width of the user screen.
 2. To add charts, go to Advanced Editor > UX > Controls and then add a new view.
 In the Basic Editor, simply click in UX and you'll see the tool to add controls.
 Add a new view and give it a name and select a position.
 AppSheet only fits three icons in the bottom section of the app, any additional views go in "Menu".
-For Action, select Chart, you will need to point to a data column or AppSheet will identify a column with numeric data to display.
-For charts, action type gives you different types of charts to display, in this app, we chose Histogram to show the number of opportunities in a given month, but you can play with the different options to produce the charts you need.
+For Action, select Chart, you will need to point to a data column, or AppSheet will identify a column with numeric data to display.
+For charts, action type gives you different types of charts to display.
+In this app, we chose Histogram to show the number of opportunities in a given month, but you can play with the different options to produce the charts you need.
 The App also demonstrates the use of Dependent Dropdowns via Valid_If column constraints.
 The 'Lead Region' and 'Lead Country' column definitions use Valid_If constraints to limit their values based on data in a separate Regions table.
 Notice that when a specific region is chosen, the allowed values for the country change to reflect the chosen region.